KieranXWang/HRS/README.md

 return a list of functions that return Keras `Sequential` models for each block.

 ## Compute Test Accuracy
+`python test_acc.py [options]`

+Options:
+* `--model_indicator`: the indicator of the trained model (which is specified in training).
+Default: `test_hrs[10][10]`.
+* `--split`: the indicator of channel structures in each block.
+Default: `default`.
+* `--dataset`: CIFAR or MNIST.
+Default: `CIFAR`.

+Outputs:
+Test accuracy of the specified HRS model will be printed.
+Note: because of the randomness of model structure, different runs may result in slightly different results.

 ## Defense against Adversarial Attack